 NOTICE: PIGS AND HIGH-PATH AVIAN INFLUENZA

-Pigs are susceptible to infection with all influenza viruses, including HPAI.
-Pigs are usually sub-clinical and evidence of infection is usually only seen by serology.
-However, there are reports indicating that pigs can also develop the disease.
+Pigs are susceptible to infection by all influenza viruses, including HPAI.
+Pigs are usually sub-clinical and evidence of infection is usually only by serology.
+However, there are reports indicating that pigs can also develop the disease and HPAI virus antigen can be detected in pigs for a limited time.

 PRRSv Knowledge Center